sshahram/food-festival/README.md

 The goal for this project is to do the following tasks for an existing web application called "Food Festival".
 This application is designed for event attendees who will be using it on their phones.

-1. The user needs a fast and permanent application, especially on mobile phones.
-Previously, the application loads very slowly when users simulates a 4G internet connection using Chrome DevTools.
+1. The user needs a fast and permanent application, especially on mobile devices.
+The application loads very slowly when users simulates a 4G internet connection using Chrome DevTools.
-2. The application needs to be turned into PWA, or Progressive Web Application.
+2. The application needs to be turned into a PWA, or Progressive Web Application.
 PWAs resemble native mobile apps and allow users to interact with the application even when there is no internet connection or cell service.
 3. Deploy this application on Github.